 This example illustrates the fact that payment for the work that happened in June & July will be covered partially in August.
 Bear in mind that this example shows a pretty simple payment structure; the whole story might be more complicated than three equal payments.
 They may, for example, have more or fewer payments of varying amounts that include holdbacks, deposits and progress milestones.

-Most good project managers will ensure their project is tracked on a daily (or near-daily) basis; and it’s this tracking that leads to real-time reporting on actual costs.
-I’m sure if you’re reading this, you know all about planned vs. actual as being pretty essential project management metrics.
-However, when you’ve planned out your estimate using time-phased models for your resources & tasks, you’ll be able to do far more than just examine the fact that you’ve spent 30% of your budget and you’re about 30% through the schedule.
-Time-phasing your estimates lets you go to the next level to gauge more precisely how much you’d planned to spend at this point and on what exactly.
+Most project controls professionals will ensure their project is tracked on a daily (or near-daily) basis; and it’s this tracking that leads to real-time reporting on actual costs.
+When you’ve planned out your estimate using time-phased models for your resources & tasks, you’ll be able to do far more than just examine the fact that you’ve spent 30% of your budget and you’re about 30% through the schedule.
+Time-phasing your budget lets you go to the next level to gauge more precisely how much you’d planned to spend at this point and on what exactly.
 Then compare that with what you’ve actually spent.
 This eliminates the surprises and unknowns that can cause cost overruns for even the most seasoned project manager.

 Time-Phased Budgeting in 4castplus

 4castplus provides powerful and easy to use time-phased budgeting capability.
 Every resource and task can be planned out on a timeline with a quick and intuitive interface.
-You can use percent or total amounts, or a combination of both to enter the values for each time increment.
+You can use percent, quantity of units or total cost amounts to enter the values for each time-phasing increment.
 All the calculations are done automatically and rolled up to the various levels of the project.
-You can view charts and tabular reports on almost anything in a project – including estimate vs. actual vs. earned value (S-Curve) – all which are available in a single click.
+You can view charts and tabular reports on almost anything in a project – including planned vs. actual vs. earned value (S-Curve) – all which are available in a single click.
 You can also aggregate many projects together to visualize a forecast spend report for an entire program of projects or business unit.